Hector McNeill

 Somewhat along the lines of the conclusions to Mark Carney's Reith Lectures, Annaliese Dodds' Mais Lecture, while pointing out more clearly the main problems requiring solutions, asserts that the current status of economic theory and existing policy framework constructs are the foundation for constructive solutions.
 There is no evidence to support this leap of faith.

 After all, Dodds herself pointed out that the NAO chairman stated that the UK was great on ideas but weak on delivery.
 Much economic theory can be put into this "ideas" box, and this is why our delivery has been so wanting.
-We need a different common sense approach to economics, more constitutional, by starting with a concern with the primary objective of the wellbeing of the majority of the people of this country and especially those with lower incomes and the working poor, which can leads to a disciplined and practical resolution of the dilemma of conscience facing economics and economists2.
+We need a different common sense approach to economics, more constitutional, by starting with a concern with the primary objective of the wellbeing of the majority of the people of this country and especially those with lower incomes and the working poor, which can leads to a disciplined and practical resolution of the dilemma of conscience facing economics and economists

 1 Hector McNeill is the Director of SEEL-Systems Engineering Economics Lab.

-2 McNeill, H. W.,"Economics, the dilemma of conscience"
+"Economics, the dilemma of conscience"

 All content on this site is subject to Copyright